inderjot/gengo_api_docs/content/v2/job.md

           * for_mygengo (optional) Comments for Gengo staff (private)
           * public (optional) 1 (true) / 0 (false, default).
 Whether Gengo can share this feedback publicly
       * "reject" - Rejects the translation.
 Please see our FAQs for details of the rejection process.
-        Other parameters.
+        Other parameters:
           * reason (required) "quality", "incomplete", "other"
           * comment (required)
           * captcha (required) The captcha image text.
             Each job in a "reviewable" state will have a captcha_url value, which is a URL to an image.
             This captcha value is required only if a job is to be rejected.
             If the captcha is wrong, a URL for a new captcha is also included with the error message.
           * follow_up (optional) "requeue" (default) or "cancel".
             If you choose "requeue" the job will be rejected and then passed onto another translator.
             If you choose "cancel" the job will be completely cancelled upon rejection.

 __Example call__

     #!python
     #!/usr/bin/python
     # -*- coding: utf-8 -*-

     from gengo import Gengo

     # Get an instance of Gengo to work with...
     gengo = Gengo(
         public_key='your_public_key',
         private_key='your_private_key',
-        sandbox=True,) # possibly false, depending on your dev needs
+        sandbox=False, # possibly false, depending on your dev needs debug=False)

     # Update a job that has an id of 42, and reject it, cite the reason,
     # add a comment, and throw up some captcha stuff.
 See the docs for